-Click here for Part Two: Causes of Spinal Pain
+Causes of Spinal Pain

-In order for the spine to function correctly two things are vital:
+For the spine to function correctly two things are vital:

-The spine must be supple throughout its length.
+1. The spine must be supple throughout its length.
 If through poor posture or injury, areas of the spine stiffen up this leads to overstrain in the areas above and below the stiff segments.

-The spine must be properly aligned.
+2. The spine must be properly aligned.
 If some of the vertebra become rotated or tilted relative to the rest of the spine then those segments will become a focus for increased stress.